kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/20-deploy/01-minification.md

 #### Cache-busting
 * This is for cache-busting
     - Which means, we force the browsers to re-download the file if we made any changes
-    - If we don't revision, browsers will cache the file and a visitor won't see any changes to our site if they visited our site and didn't clear their browser cache
+    - If we don't use revision, browsers will cache the file and a visitor won't see any changes to our site if they visited our site and didn't clear their browser cache

 * There is a great tool that will `copy to dist folder, compress files and revision them for us` and this tool is called `usemin`

 ## Install usemin tool